Dawit II: Ethiopian–Adal war

 Imam Ahmad Gragn spent the next two years preoccupied beyond the Awash, but returned to attack Ethiopia in 1531, where he scattered the army under the general Eslamu by firing the first cannon in the Horn of Africa.
 Dawit was forced to withdraw into the Ethiopian highlands and fortify the passes into Bet Amhara ("the House of Amhara"), leaving the territories to the east and south under the protection of his general Wasan Sagad.
 However, Wasan Sagad was slain near Mount Busat while fighting Ura'i Utman on 29 July (5 Nahase 1524 A.M.) and his army scattered.

 The Imam surprised the Emperor at the Battle of Amba Sel on 27 October, where the Emperor was almost captured, a reversal, in the words of R.S.
 Whiteway, that left Lebna Dengel "never in a position to offer a pitched battle to his enemies."
 The Imam's followers poured into Bet Amhara, pillaging every church they found, including Mekane Selassie, Atronsa Maryam, Debre Nagwadgwad and Ganata Giyorgis.
 Emperor Dawit fell back behind the Abay River to the relative security of Gojjam.
 Only their failure to capture the royal compound at Amba Geshen slowed the Muslims down.

 In April 1533, Ahmad once again assembled his troops at Debre Berhan to conquer—or at least ravage—the northern regions of Tigray, Begemder, and Gojjam.

 Both Ethiopia and Dawit suffered heavily from these assaults.
-The monastery of Debre Libanos was burned, and the establishments on the islands of Lake Tana looted.
+The Church of Our Lady Mary of Zion was destroyed, and the establishments on the islands of Lake Tana looted.
 Dawit's eldest son Fiqtor was killed at Zara in Wag by a lieutenant of Ahmad on 7 April 1537; another son, Menas, was captured on 19 May 1539, and later sent to Yemen.
-Amba Geshen fell to another assault in January 1540, the royal prisoners interred there were slaughtered with their guards and the royal treasury looted.